frappe/erpnext_documentation/user/manual/en/accounts/articles/merging-accounts.md

 ### Effect of Merging

-After Account is merged, new name is updated in the existing transactions where old account was selected.
+After Account is merged, the new name is updated in the existing transactions where an old account was selected.

 > Group Account cannot be merged into Child Account and vice versa.